acuna-public/Archiver/README.md

 # Archiver
-Archiver is a powerful and elegant archiving library.
+Archiver is a powerful and elegant archiving library for Java.
 Supports AES-encruption by password and gzip compression.

 Supported formats: